aabbtree77/adast/README.md

 Since the position of the knife is unknown initially, and we do not know in which direction its only calibrating sensor will be reached, an operator needs to see a rough location of a knife and move it manually so that the knife passes the sensor.
 This is not as automatic or convenient as it should be, but it is the price we pay for having only a single distance-calibrating sensor.

-The code may resync the distance value whenever a knife passes the sensor, but this is commented out.
+The code may resync the distance value whenever the knife passes the sensor, but these parts are commented out.
 There are options to position the knife so that it first passes the target value by 5cm and then comes back, supposedly to always make the final stop from the forward direction.

 ## Precision